a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_1.md

 ```sh
 mv RaSuLts results
 ```
-Now that we have corrected our mistake, we can start populating our directories.
+Now that we have corrected our mistake, we can start populating our directories starting with a `log` file.
 Maintaining a detailed record of executed commands is an essential practice for reproducibility and debugging purposes.
 By keeping a log of your actions, you can easily retrace your steps, identify potential errors, and effectively reproduce your work, even after a significant time gap.

 To facilitate efficient command logging, it's recommended to adopt a consistent naming convention for your log files.
 In this case, we'll use the file name "what_i_did.txt" to store our command history.
 To create this empty log file, simply utilize the touch command: